city

 Collateral Consequences of Leaving the Scene of an Accident in Ohio

-In addition to criminal sanctions, the person convicted in Ohio of leaving the scene of an accident faces a class-five driver license suspension.
-A class-five suspension lasts from six months to three years.
 Also, Ohio will assess six points on the operator’s license.
 Accumulating 12 points in two years is grounds for a Class D suspension of up to six months.

-Ohio Hit-and-Run Defense
+Ohio Hit and Run Defense

-Ohio hit-and-run law requires the prosecution to prove that the driver knew that an accident occurred beyond a reasonable doubt.
+Ohio hit and run laws require the prosecution to prove that the driver knew that an accident occurred beyond a reasonable doubt.
 Disputing the knowledge element of the charge could be a successful trial defense.
-Additionally, moving to suppress seized evidence or statements because the police violated the rights of the accused can bolster a strong defense strategy.

-Seek Immediate Legal Representation for a Hit-and-Run
+Seek Immediate Legal Representation for a Hit and Run

-Police often doggedly pursue people who leave the scenes of accidents, especially those involving death or severe injury.
+Police often doggedly pursue others after hit and run accidents, especially those involving death or severe injury.
 Therefore, you must contact an aggressive and knowledgeable defense lawyer immediately for help protecting your rights.
-Remember that you have the right to refuse to speak with the police.